 Where people gather...to worship, share and learn

-Trinity Anglican Church is a parish of the Reformed Episcopal Church using the 1928 Book of Common Prayer.
+Trinity Anglican Church is a mission parish of the Reformed Episcopal Church.
+We use the 1928 Book of Common Prayer to guide our worship.
 We are a community of caring Christians, rooted in the godly traditions of the past, focused on the challenges of the present, hopeful for the future, continuing in the Faith once delivered to the saints.

 Holy Communion Service: Sunday mornings at 10:00

 We will be observing the season of Advent through December 24th.
 Come join us as we reflect and prepare for Christ's nativity each Sunday this Advent season (Dec 3rd - 24th).